August 16, 2022

 If your brand is too distant from millennial conversations, then you can collaborate with creators and other brands that relate well to them.
 Trust is an important asset that millennials invest in the brands they consume.
 If another brand has managed to do this, then you can piggyback on their equity and give the audience a demonstration of the value you offer.

-Uber set a great example of millennial marketing when they tied up with Paramount Pictures for the ‘Transformers: Age of Extinction’ promotional campaign.
+Uber is among the greatest in setting millennial marketing examples when they tied up with Paramount Pictures for the ‘Transformers: Age of Extinction’ promotional campaign.
 Since the movie franchise already had strong equity with the audience, Uber mobilized several Optimus Prime trucks in 2014.

 Millennials invest a high amount of time on mobile platforms.
 It is best to create a purchase ecosystem that suits these platforms.